Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

    - R² is used to evaluate how well the model explains the variance in the vision score.
 It represents the proportion of the variance in the vision score that is predictable from the post-game statistics.
 A higher R² value indicates a better model fit.

 3. **Mean Bias Error (MBE):**
-   - **Mean BiasE (MBE)** Measures the average difference between the predicted values and the true values.
+   - **Mean Bias Error (MBE)** Measures the average difference between the predicted values and the true values.
 It helps identify if the model tends to over-predict or under-predict systematically.

 **Why these metrics?**
 - RMSE is preferred because it provides a direct measure of prediction error, which is important for regression tasks.